ETH-WindMil/Sonkyo-Benchmark/README.md

 Ou, Y. and Tatsis, K. E. and Dertimanis, V. K. and Spiridonakos, M. D. and Chatzi, E. N. (2019) "Vibration-based monitoring of a small scale wind turbine blade under varying climate conditions: An experimental benchmark".

 Tatsis, K. E. and Ou, Y. and Dertimanis, V. K. and Spiridonakos, M. D. and Chatzi, E. N. (2019) "Vibration-based monitoring of a small scale wind turbine blade under varying climate conditions: A numerical benchmark".

+## Found a Bug?

+If you think you've found a bug, go ahead and create a new [GitHub issue](https://help.github.com/en/articles/creating-an-issue).
+Be sure to include as much information as possible so that we can reproduce the bug.